-Navigating the world of Developmental Services, the Ontario Disability Support Program, Developmental Services Ontario, the Passport individualized funding initiative, and other systems and services people with intellectual disabilities or autistic persons and their families might need can be overwhelming.
+Navigating the world of Developmental Services, the Ontario Disability Support Program, Developmental Services Ontario, Passport individualized funding, Employment Ontario, and other systems and services people with intellectual disabilities or autistic persons and their families might need can be overwhelming.
 At LiveWorkPlay we have very little control over how individuals and families experience the above, but we are here to help, and this includes striving for clarity about our own supports and how they are accessed.

 As described in How We Can Help You, we have two distinct options (funding mechanism and registration processes are completely different).